max-mapper/taco/readme.md

 the end of the remote url should be `app-subdomain.git`, so in this case the app will deploy to `hello.mydomain.com`

+**git protip** you may have to run `git config --global http.postBuffer 524288000` to make your git client properly push large repos, otherwise pushes might hang when uploading to taco

 now you just need to push:

 ```